PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

   ControlPersist 10m
 ```

-Step 2: Then do a `mkdir ~/.ssh/controlmasters` to create the directory for telling ssh how to use this multiplexed session.
+Step 2: Then do a `mkdir -p ~/.ssh/controlmasters` to create the directory for telling ssh how to use this multiplexed session.

 The very first login to `della` (from on-campus since no VPN) would start the multiplexing option: